tiagomms/WebPortfolio/README.markdown

 ## Notes on update from May 2023:
 - This project will only *npm install* and *build* in Linux/Mac interfaces.
 There is a bug on node-sass internal dependencies for Windows in this version - I tried multiple things over days, and kinda just gave up.
 - Do not perform *npm audit fix*.
 Some frameworks were not well developed at the time, and just "accept" any version.
 New versions of these internal dependencies just crash the install.
-- For the same reason, do not delete node_modules or package-lock.json.
+- For the same reason, do not delete the original package-lock.json.